MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Demos/DEMO[MB-910]_Working_with_Dynamics_365_Marketing.md

 ---
 demo:
-    title: 'Demo: Working with Dynamics 365 Marketing'
+    title: 'Demo: Working with Dynamics 365 Customer Insights'
-    module: 'Learn the Fundamentals of Dynamics 365 Marketing'
+    module: 'Learn the Fundamentals of Dynamics 365 Customer Insights'
 ---

-# Demo: Working with Dynamics 365 Marketing
+# Demo: Working with Dynamics 365 Customer Insights

 ## Instructions

-Dynamics 365 Marketing lets your organization take control of all the different aspects of marketing from delivering and executing campaigns to managing events.
+Dynamics 365 Customer Insights - Journeys lets your organization take control of all the different aspects of marketing from delivering and executing campaigns to managing events.

-1. Navigate to and open Dynamics 365 Marketing.
+1. Navigate to and open Dynamics 365 Customer Insights - Journeys.

 - Dynamics 365 Marketing, lets, you easily identify and target specific customers based on tailored demographics.